QUESTION: I’m hoping to train my seven-month old dog to work sheep and cattle, but when I took him to sheep for the first time, he ran away!

 A struggling sheep is highly motivating to a young sheepdog

 Another great way to create sudden movements by a sheep and inspire your dog to work is GRAB a sheep – and hold onto its back leg!
 As the sheep struggles to get away, the excitement and sudden movements rarely fail to motivate a reluctant dog – but BEWARE!
 The dog is likely to dive in and bite the sheep in the same place that you’re holding it – so it’s quite likely to accidentally BITE YOUR HAND – so be careful, and wear protective clothing!

-In my experience, the dog instantly realises it’s caught my hand with its teeth, and lets-go so quickly that there’s no harm done, but you might not be so lucky – so take care!
+In my experience the dog instantly realises it’s caught my hand with its teeth, and quickly lets go so there’s no harm done.
+You might not be so lucky – so take care!

 Holding a sheep by the back leg usually encourages the sheep to struggle, and a struggling sheep is highly motivating for a young dog.

-I strongly recommend you watch our Sheepdog Training Tutorials for a lot more help with this, especially the videos called “Starting a non-starter” (parts 1 and 2).
+I strongly recommend you watch our Sheepdog Training Tutorials for a lot more help with this, especially the “Starting a non-starter” (parts 1 and 2) videos.
 They cover this problem in depth, and are available to subscribers who pay as little as £10.00 per month or £100 per year (British Pounds).
 It’s also very simple to cancel your payments, once you’ve seen enough.

-Please let us know if you have any experience with a dog which doesn’t want to work sheep or cattle, and whether you were able to get the reluctant dog to herd livestock.
+We’re always interested in comments from our subscribers.
+Please let us know if you have any experience with a dog that didn’t want to work sheep or cattle, and whether you were able to get the reluctant dog to herd livestock.